-The primary goal for anyone using marketing attribution today is to understand core advertising effects.
+The primary goal for anyone using a marketing attribution platform today is to understand core advertising effects.
 Are you reaching the right people?
 Are your ads effective?
 Companies working toward this goal have some key measurement considerations: Namely, what data do you have available and how can that data be transformed into actionable insights?
 If history has taught us anything, it’s that this is a pursuit of constant improvement rather than perfection.

 Technology changes and business evolves, creating opportunities for new measurement methods that address modern needs.
 As we see these changes, many marketers are left wondering where things are headed.